ZacZe/HandUX/README.md

 - Multi-hand tracking for specific or custom actions
 - Custom behaviours from specific gestures
 - Specific modes for specific activities, eg: drawing or gaming
-- Settings to configure specific variables, such as distance threshold and holding threshold
-- Settings to change digits used to commit actions
+- Settings to customise fingers used in gestures